Kilian Eng (1) Selected Works + Interview

 I would say that all those themes visit my work from time to time.
 Its always hard and certainly not necessary to sort out exactly what takes place in the pictures but I would say that a rather surrealistic approach often comes back, both in motive and the way that some work is being created.
 Surrealism is, of course, a huge area with a limitless approach, but for me, some of the best moments in the work process is when the subconscious is allowed to take part.
 It doesn’t happen too often but from time to time things just go almost by themselves and you can create like 5 pieces without thinking or analysing the process.
 Afterwards, you start to put in the meaning and you try to understand what it is you have in front of you.
 At that point, you can start to see explanations and the meaning or at least hopefully something that can be interesting to look at.
 When I do commissioned work I plan it much more and think about what kind of themes/genre I want to include, there you have to respect and be aware of the expectations from others on the outcome.

 Do you work straight to screen (via Wacom) or does part of your workflow still involve pen and paper?

 At the moment almost all of my work is drawn with the Wacom board, some exceptions are black and white outline illustrations that I scan and the colour on the computer.
 Then I draw a lot of rough ideas in the sketchbook of course.

 And following on from that, which part of the creative process do you enjoy the most?

 I love to create shapes and plan the composition and space in images so I would say to build the environment where everything takes place.
-If you look at a lot of my work your can see that many times it puts focus on the room, often the surroundings are dominating the image and the character’s just passing trough or standing there without really doing anything, just taking in whats around them.
+If you look at a lot of my work you can see that many times it puts focus on the room, often the surroundings are dominating the image and the character’s just passing through or standing there without really doing anything, just taking in whats around them.